top of page

 A bronze tablet installed near the patio recounts the heroic actions of the 111th Regiment, most notably at the Battle of Gettysburg on July 2, 1863, where 70 percent of the regiment lost their lives— representing “true valor” in their brave fighting.

-The monument preserves the memory of wartime contributions and also stands as a testament to Wayne County’s enduring legacy of patriotism and sacrifice.
+The monument preserves the memory of wartime contributions and also stands as a testament to Wayne County’s enduring legacy of patriotism and sacrifice from our ancestors who fought in the Revolutionary War to today's descendants, veterans and soldiers.

 A dedication ceremony is planned for Saturday, Aug.
-22, with a variety of festivities and events planned, including a new military exhibition at the Wayne County History Museum, Civil War re-enactors presenting demonstrations, and live music from the era throughout the day.
+22, with a variety of festivities and events planned, including a new military exhibition at the Wayne County History Museum, living history demonstrations, and live music from the era throughout the day.

 About “True Valor” Monument